pollen-chakma/Computer-programming-sessional-I/README.md

 This repository is licensed under the MIT License.

 ## Acknowledgments
-- This course was developed as part of the **Computer Programming Sessional 1** curriculum at Department of Water Resources Engineering, CUET.
+- This course was developed as part of the **Computer Programming Sessional 1** course for 2nd year student at Department of Water Resources Engineering, CUET.

 ---